benshep/scripts/change-wallpaper.md

 # change-wallpaper.pyw

 This is a Python script to randomly switch your desktop wallpaper to a different image.
 It works under Windows and Linux.
-You can set this up on a timer (using `cron` on Linux or Task Scheduler on Windows) to change your wallpaper every hour (or as often as you like), or just run it when you feel like a change).
+You can set this up on a timer (using `cron` on Linux or Task Scheduler on Windows) to change your wallpaper every hour (or as often as you like), or just run it when you feel like a change.

 # Features

+- **Cross-platform**.
+Written in Python, and works on Windows and Linux.
 - **Multi-monitor**.
 It will detect the placement of your monitors and automatically produce an image that covers all of them.
 - **Space filling**.
 If your monitor is *landscape* and the image chosen by the script is *portrait*, the script will look for another image in the same folder to fill the space, ensuring you don't have big empty spaces surrounding your image on the desktop.
 - **Captions**.
 The script places a caption at the bottom of the picture with the original filename of the chosen image.
 (The original image is unaffected.)
 - **Seasonal**.
 At random, 50% of the time, the script will only pick images that were taken around the same time of year as the current date.
+- **Lockscreen**.
+It can change your lockscreen wallpaper.

 # Requirements